rbalakrishnanil/My-Repository/README.md

 ### Prediction

-This project predicts the population of inid ain 2050
+This project predicts the population of india ain 2050

 uses data from 1950 to 2020